MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-vat-reports.md

 -   **Day Book VAT Entry** – Displays the daily total for VAT entries for a specific period.
 -   **Day Book Cust.
 Ledger Entry** – Displays the daily total for customer ledger entries for a specific period.
 -   **Unposted Sales** – Displays sales documents that have not yet been posted.
--   **Day Book Supplier Ledger Entry** – Displays the daily total for supplier ledger entries for a specific period.
+-   **Day Book Supplier Ledger Entry** – Displays the daily total for vendor ledger entries for a specific period.
 -   **Unposted Purchases** – Displays purchase documents that have not yet been posted.

 ## <a name="to-print-the-day-book-vat-entry-report"></a>To print the day book VAT entry report